linfanluntan/HOTV/Batch/README.md

-include the three subfolders into your path
+Include the three subfolders into your path

 In command line run: DECTVTV2_3Ddemo001new4niiparfor_temporal2TV